 The planet’s oceans are under severe threat from climate change which has recently been identified as the single most palpable threat to all marine ecosystems.
 The impact of climate change on global coral reefs has been devastating, threatening the livelihoods of millions of people including coastal communities within Eastern Africa and the islands of the Western Indian Ocean.
 Over the past two decades, coral reefs within the region have suffered widespread degradation through a series of ocean warming events and subsequent coral bleaching.
 This resulted in an average loss of 90 % live coral cover in 1998 and a further 50 % loss in 2016.
 In addition to coral mortality, coral bleaching inhibits overall reef health and resilience capacity, coral reproduction and increases disease prevalence.

-The project has already had a very positive knowledge-building impact, with over 40 scientific divers and volunteers trained on reef restoration techniques and the first ever Reef Rescuers Training program delivered in 2015, with six multinational trainees successfully completing the eight-week training program.
+The project has already had a very positive knowledge-building impact, with over 40 scientific divers and volunteers trained on reef restoration techniques and the first-ever Reef Rescuers Training program delivered in 2015, with six multinational trainees successfully completing the eight-week training program.
+A second regional training program fro the Western Indian Ocean region was delivered to participants from Kenya, Tanzania, Mozambique, Madagascar, Mauritius, and Rodrigues in 2018.
 To further disseminate knowledge gained from the ongoing Reef Rescuers project, a ‘Reef Restoration Toolkit’ is has been published, highlighting lessons learned and restoration best practices.

 Restauration des récifs coralliens des Seychelles (French, Plongeur.com Magazine)

 Nursing Indian Ocean coral reefs back to life (Deutsche Welle)

 Saving Seychelles’ Corals and Livelihoods (Green Africa Directory)